openwfm/wrf-sfire-docs/docs/singularity.md

 ### tensorflow-v1.2.sif and tensorflow-v1.3.sif

-Earlier versions of tensorflow, which can run on older CPUs.
+An earlier versions of tensorflow, which can run on older CPUs.